 Elizabeth Bornstein Secretary

 A resident of the Town of Bow.
-Elizabeth is working at Boys and Girls Club of Central NH, Concord.
-In addition to her job, she is a volunteer at the Sierra Club, South Congregational Church and Concord YMCA.
-Elizabeth also enjoys singing with the Songweavers, likes to read and do the adult coloring.
+Elizabeth works at the Boys and Girls Club of Central NH, Concord.
+In addition to her job, she volunteers at the Sierra Club, South Congregational Church, and Concord YMCA.
+Elizabeth also enjoys singing with the Songweavers, likes to read, and does adult coloring.

-Betsy McNamara is a Full Circle Principal and Senior Consultant with 30 years experience fundraising for nonprofit organizations.
-Betsy has raised millions of dollars for organizations in education, human services, affordable housing, the arts and land conservation.
+Betsy McNamara is a Full Circle Principal and Senior Consultant with 30 years of experience fundraising for nonprofit organizations.
+Betsy has raised millions of dollars for organizations in education, human services, affordable housing, the arts, and land conservation.

-Stephany Wilson's advocacy began for a family member, and fanned out from there.
-She does not do educational advocacy in her local school district, but is retained for educational advocacy cases throughout NH, as families strive for an appropriate educational program.
-Since 2016 she has been advocating for patients and families who feel diagnostically helpless in medical situations.
-Stephany is the CEO of CADVantage, Inc., a NH based printed circuit board design company.
-Priding herself on customer account and employee retention through building strong relationships with communication, Stephany utilizes her degree in accounting and continuing education in business administration and finance to enhance her project management, negotiation, cash flow and forecasting, and corporate leadership decisions.
+Stephany Wilson's advocacy began for a family member and fanned out from there.
+She does not do educational advocacy in her local school district but is retained for academic advocacy cases throughout NH as families strive for an appropriate educational program.
+In addition, since 2016, she has advocated for patients and families who feel diagnostically helpless in medical situations.
+Stephany is the CEO of CADVantage, Inc., an NH-based printed circuit board design company.
+Through building strong relationships with communication, Stephany prides herself on customer account and employee retention.
+In addition, she uses her degree in accounting and continuing education in business administration and finance to enhance her project management, negotiation, cash flow, forecasting, and corporate leadership decisions.
 Stephany and her family reside in the Concord Area, where she is active in her local church and community.
-She is a Reiki Master Teacher and Practitioner, and enjoys working in hospice, oncology, pediatrics, psychological, sports medicine and many other different situations, helping families practice mindfulness in their everyday busy lives.
+She is a Reiki Master Teacher and Practitioner.
+She enjoys working in hospice, oncology, pediatrics, psychological, sports medicine, and many other situations, helping families practice mindfulness in their busy lives.